hl7au/au-fhir-core/input/pagecontent/sex-and-gender.md

 }
 ~~~

-### Recorded Sex or Gender
+### Recorded Sex or Gender (RSG)

-<p class="stu-note">Must Support and Obligations for the [Person Recorded Sex or Gender](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) extension are requirements for future consideration.</p>
+<p class="stu-note">Must Support and Obligations for the <a href="https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html">Person Recorded Sex or Gender</a> extension are requirements for future consideration.</p>

-AU Core allows representation and exchange of the Recorded Sex or Gender (RSG) data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).
+AU Core allows representation and exchange of the Recorded Sex or Gender data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).
 RSG is represented using the [Person Recorded Sex or Gender](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) extension.

 It should be noted the [Person Recorded Sex or Gender](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) extension is not marked as *Must Support* in AU Core.
 See [AU Base Sex and Gender](https://build.fhir.org/ig/hl7au/au-fhir-base/sexgender.html#recorded-sex-or-gender) for further guidance on the use of RSG in Patient, Practitoner and RelatedPerson resources.